replicatedhq/help-center/content/docs/audit-log/getting-started/first-event.md

 kubectl get secret auditlog -o json | jq -r .data.BOOTSTRAP_PUBLISHER_PROJECT | base64 --decode
 ```

 You may have to modify the above.
-For example, depending on where you deployed it, you' may want a `--namespace` parameter.
+For example, depending on where you deployed it, you may want to add a `--namespace` parameter.

 ### Publishing an event